Packing and covering directed triangles asymptotically: Non-fractional packing

 Let $D$ be a directed graph with at least $n_0$ vertices and let $R$ be its $\varepsilon$-regularity digraph.
 Fix a triangle cover $F_R$ of $R$ and from this define a set $F_D$ of arcs from $D$ as follows: if $F_R$ contains an arc from the vertex corresponding to $V_i$ to the vertex corresponding to $V_{j}$, then $F_D$ contains all arcs from $V_i$ to $V_{j}$.
-In addition, $F_D$ contains all arcs inside the parts of the partition.
+In addition, $F_D$ contains all arcs between the irregular parts and all arcs inside the parts of the partition.
 Observe that $F_D$ is a triangle cover of $D$.
 Since the choice of a triangle cover $F_R$ was arbitrary, we infer that